A red background with white letters that say atoll works

 Waste Management

-We're addressing waste from tuna processing (25% of total weight) by investing in a fish meal plant for poultry and mariculture feed, operational by late 2024.
+We're addressing waste from tuna processing (25% of total weight) by investing in a fish meal plant for poultry and mariculture feed, operational by mid 2025.
 This initiative supports sustainable grouper aquaculture, reducing wild fish harvesting and preserving reef biodiversity.
-For liquid waste, including bloodwater and brine, we're implementing measures like using solid waste as chum, employing vacuum hoses for cleaning, and fitting drains with traps to minimize effluent.
-Hazardous waste management adheres to HACCP and local regulations, with plans to enhance our ESG program for better waste management.
+For liquid waste, including blood and brine, we're implementing measures like using solid waste as chum, employing vacuum hoses for cleaning, and fitting drains with traps to minimize effluent.
+Hazardous waste management adheres to HACCP and local regulations.

 SOCIAL